-Keeping moisture in the chamber makes for better bark and will result in a better smoke ring, even tho the latter is purely cosmetic.
+Keeping moisture in the chamber makes for better bark and a better smoke ring, even though the smoke ring is purely cosmetic.

 How to make the ultimate brisket burnt ends recipe

-Scroll down to see step by step, picture by picture, foolproof grilling instructions on how to make these incredible burnt ends
+Scroll down to see step-by-step, picture-by-picture, foolproof grilling instructions on how to make burnt ends

 And we’re on!
-I used a pan for the brisket to make it easier to handle but it isn’t essential:
+The pan make it easier to handle the brisket but it isn’t essential:

 Rolling at a little over 300F with a target temp in the 275F-325F range:

-Spritz the brisket after the rub sets.
-After about an hour the rub will be adhered to the beef.
-If we spray before it adheres, then the rub will run off the brisket and down into the fire, thus requiring the rub be reapplied or the bark won’t be any good.
-After waiting an hour for the first spritz, feel free to spritz every 45 minutes or so.
+Spritz the brisket once the rub sets.
+After about an hour the rub will be adhered to the beef (and set).
+If we spray before it adheres, then the rub will run off the brisket and down into the fire thus requiring the rub be reapplied or the bark won’t be any good.
+After the first spritz, feel free to spritz every 45 minutes or so.

 The point reads 159F:

-Why is there a 14 degree discrepancy?
+Why the 14 degree discrepancy?
 It takes longer to render the fat out of the point.
 As the fat liquifies it cools down the meat.
-And that’s part of the reason for the burnt ends.
-A lot of pitmasters remove the point when the flat is done and serve the flat separately because a lot of times the flat finished cooking before the point was done.
-They threw the point back on the grill with a little sauce to make the pillowy soft burnt ends.
+That discrepancy is a big part of the reason for the burnt ends exist.
+A lot of pitmasters remove the point when the flat is done and serve the flat separately because the flat finishes cooking before the point.
+They throw the point back on the grill with a little sauce to make the pillowy soft burnt ends.

 - 12 ounces of cola